Elie Honig

 Elie Honig served as an Assistant U.S. Attorney in the Southern District of New York for 8.5 years and as the Director of the Division of Criminal Justice at the Office of Attorney General for the State of New Jersey for 5.5 years.
 He is currently a legal Analyst for CNN and Executive Director at Rutgers Institute for Secure Communities

-Note from Elie: Donald Trump’s Assault on DOJ
+Note from Elie: Trump’s Government by Hysteria

 Thanks For Joining Us!